 - Optional: shredded cheddar cheese

-- In a large heavy bottomed pot, heat the butter over medium high heat.
+- In a large, heavy bottomed pot, heat the olive oil over medium heat.
 Add the onions and cook for 4-5 minutes or until they soften.
 Add the garlic, jalapeno, and potatoes and cook for 3-4 minutes, stirring so the veggies don’t stick to the pot.

 - Transfer approximately half the mixture into a food processor and blend until silky smooth.
 Pour the blended mixture back into the pot, add the half and half and let come to a gentle simmer.
-Serve topped with fresh cilantro, smoked paprika, a squeeze of lime juice, and cheddar cheese if desired.
+Serve topped with fresh cilantro, smoked paprika, a squeeze of lime juice, a drizzle of extra virgin olive oil and cheddar cheese if desired.